Alan Pardew: Newcastle United

 The following month, however, Pardew led the Magpies to a 4–4 draw with Arsenal in a match at St James' Park on 5 February 2011.
 Newcastle were 4–0 down at half-time, only to come back to level the match.
 This has been seen as one of the most remarkable comebacks in Premier League history.
 He secured Newcastle's safety in the Premier League with a 2–1 win over Birmingham City on 7 May 2011, with the club in mid-table.
 This result was followed by a 2–2 draw at Chelsea and a 3–3 draw against West Bromwich Albion at St James' Park.
 In this match, however, they let a 3–0 goal lead slip, meaning they would finish outside the top ten in 12th place.

 In the summer of 2011, Pardew brought many French-speaking players to the club, including Yohan Cabaye, Sylvain Marveaux and Demba Ba.
-At the start of the 2011–12 season, Pardew led Newcastle to their best start to a Premier League campaign in 17 years, with an unbeaten run of 11 matches in all competitions.
+At the start of the 2011–12 season, Pardew led Newcastle to their best start to a Premier League campaign in 17 years, with an unbeaten run of eleven matches in all competitions.

-In January 2012, Pardew signed striker Papiss Cissé from Bundesliga club SC Freiburg.
-This was another pivotal signing in the resurgence of Newcastle, as he scored 13 goals in 12 games.
+In January 2012, Pardew signed striker Papiss Cissé from Bundesliga club Freiburg.
+This was another pivotal signing in the resurgence of Newcastle, as he scored 13 goals in twelve games.

 Two days prior to the final match of the season, Pardew won the Premier League Manager of the Season award, becoming the first Newcastle manager to achieve this.
 He was given the award after an impressive season with Newcastle, where he guided them to a European place for the following season.
 He also won the League Managers Association Manager of the Year award, which made him the first and only English manager to win the two individual awards in a single Premier League season.
 On 27 September 2012, Pardew signed an eight-year contract extension with the club.